'Rise' Influences and How the Book Came About

 About the Author

 Amy is a former programmer turned author after her first trip to Japan in 2017.
 Now she writes Japanese myth-based urban fantasy to reconnect with the country and culture that captured her heart.
-She lives in South Dakota with her supportive husband, two wonderful kids, a mellow old cat who adopted the family when he was a tiny stray, and three wily and crazy ferrets.
+She lives in South Dakota with her supportive husband, two wonderful kids, and three wily and crazy ferrets.

 You can read more about her and find the occasional ferret picture at amywintersvoss.com.